-After a bizarre late-night trespassing saga, one that is probably hard to believe even after you read about it, the Denver Broncos cut Chad Kelly from their roster.
-This is likely not a surprising move given the circumstance and previous troubled history of the backup quarterback, but it means the organization will have to go back to the drawing board when it comes to its depth and future at the position.
+After a bizarre late-night trespassing saga in late October 2018, one that was probably hard to believe even after you read about it, the Denver Broncos cut Chad Kelly from their roster.
+This was not a surprising move given the circumstance and previous troubled history of the backup quarterback, but it meant the organization would have to go back to the drawing board about its depth and future at the position.

 Would you believe it?
 Well, it’s true.

-From the initial tweet from The Athletic’s Nicki Jhbvala, there have been five quarterbacks drafted since John Elway joined Denver’s front office in 2011 as the general manager and president of football operations.
+From the initial tweet from The Athletic’s Nicki Jhbvala, there have been five quarterbacks taken in the NFL Draft since John Elway joined Denver’s front office in 2011 as the general manager and president of football operations.
 None of them are on the roster.

 Brock Osweiler (2012), Zac Desert (2013), Trevor Siemian (2015), Paxton Lynch (2016), and Chad Kelly (2017’s Mr. Irrelevant) have all been pretty big busts, or, at the very least, never lived up to the hype of being a productive NFL quarterback.

 Go ahead and add Brian Griese (1998), Jarious Jackson (2000), Matt Mauck (2004), Bradlee Van Pelt (2004), Jay Cutler (2006), Tom Brandstater (2009), and Tim Tebow (2010) to that list of Broncos-drafted-quarterbacks-that-never-really-worked-with-the-franchise-over-the-last-30-years, too.